 These chords can be seen like colours that go together well- meaning any of these are a safe choice and a song in the key of C would mainly use these chords and few others, if any.
 As well as the chords, we can play notes from the C major scale (next page) over the top of these for the melody

 Example chord sequences in the ‘Key Of C’

 N.B.
-The info on cadences above differs somewhat to their dictionary definitions.
+The info on cadences that I talk about in the video above differs somewhat to their dictionary definitions.
 This was chosen to communicate the heading of the key of a song to beginners, while being helpful at understanding keys.
 More to come on cadences in the future!

 For further reading on this topic, you can learn about the key of G in this video here.